JustinGOSSES/JustinGOSSES/README.md

 Most of repos on here are side projects.
 Geoscience is a dominant trend in these repos, because it is an area where I have a lot of domain knowledge but don't use in my day job.
 Hence, it makes for a nice dividing line between work & side projects.

-- 🔭 I’m currently working on updates to these side projects that fill some missing gaps in working with a certain kind of scientific data:
+- 🔭 I’m currently working on updates to these side projects that fill a missing gaps in working with a certain kind of scientific data on the web:
-- [`wellio`](https://github.com/agile-geoscience/welly) &mdash; library for converting
+- [`wellio`](https://github.com/agile-geoscience/welly) &mdash; library for converting well logs in LAS 2.0 format to JSON
 - [`wellioviz`](https://github.com/JustinGOSSES/wellioviz) &mdash; library for visualizing well logs on the web

-- 🌱 After being on my "to-do" list for years, I’m also starting to learn ... <a href="https://observablehq.com/@justingosses/svg-rectangles">generative art</a> on <a href="https://observablehq.com/">Observable</a>.
+- 🌱 After being on my "to-do" list for years, I’ve also just started to learn ... <a href="https://observablehq.com/@justingosses/svg-rectangles">generative art</a> on <a href="https://observablehq.com/">Observable</a>.

 Learn more about me at [justingossses.com](https://justingosses.com)